aquavitae/norman/doc/source/validate.rst

     :param func:     A callable which returns `False` if the value passes.
     :param default:  The value to return if *func* returns `True`.
-If this is omitted, an exception is raised.
+If this is omitted, a `ValidationError` is raised.

 .. function:: istrue(func[, default])